Why is My Air Filter Black?

 Mold can also occur in your ducts, particularly in parts of your home that are exposed to damp conditions, like a basement.
 After the wet summer we’ve had, it’s a good idea to check, no matter the colour of your air filter.

-Regular maintenance and cleaning will help keep mold out of your HVAC equipment, and ensure that it won’t cause your air filter to turn black.
+Regular furnace maintenance and cleaning will help keep mold out of your HVAC equipment, and ensure that it won’t cause your air filter to turn black.

 3. Excess Amounts of Dirt and Debris – Including Soot